DworkinLab/episodicSequenceData/create_mpileup.md

 ```

-Defining all directories (cp to start of all scripts?)
+Defining all directories (copy to start of all scripts?)
-some of these will not work until after they are created
 ```
 project_dir = /home/paul/episodicData
 raw_dir = ${project_dir}/raw_dir